 At NUCB, you will have full support from the team at the Center for International Affairs (CIA).
 The CIA team will help you settle into your new environment, help with any problems you may encounter, give you advice, and ensure that you have an amazing time in Japan.

-By studying at NUCB, you will not only be immersed in Japanese culture, but you will join over 100 other students from our 123 partner schools in 54 countries around the world.
+By studying at NUCB, you will not only be immersed in Japanese culture, but you will join over 100 other students from our 101 partner schools in 47 countries, at the undergraduate level, around the world.
 You will gain a unique insight into other cultures, learn with your fellow students, and form friendships which will last far beyond your time in Japan.

-NUCB is the first and only business school in Japan to hold dual accreditation from both AACSB and AMBA.
-In 2006 NUCB was the second university in Japan awarded accreditation from the Association to Advance Collegiate Schools of Business (AACSB) which it has successfully maintained to date.
+In 2006, the Nagoya University of Commerce and Business was the second university in Japan awarded accreditation from the Association to Advance Collegiate Schools of Business (AACSB) which it has successfully maintained to date.

 The NUCB Center for International Affairs arranges a comprehensive program of cultural and business-related trips and activities for our incoming international exchange students.
 These are often entirely or substantially subsidized by the university.